YunoHost-Apps/foodsoft_ynh/README.md

 Please consider the following **before** installing:

 * This installation requires Ruby 2.3.x which is an old version of Ruby.
 For this reason, we need to install the `libssl1.0-dev` package which **removes** the latest `libssl-dev` package.
 Please keep this in mind if you also self-host other applications on the same Yunohost.
+You can check this by running `apt remove libssl-dev` and seeing if the package manager complains.

 * There are many configuration options asked at installation time.
 Please review the [default configuration file](https://raw.githubusercontent.com/foodcoops/foodsoft/master/config/app_config.yml.SAMPLE) for some help in learning what these are all about.